jyang526843/2D_FE_Global_DIC/README.md

 ## Contact and support
 I appreciate your comments and ratings to help me further improve this code.
 If you have other questions, feel free to contact me.
-Jin Yang (Caltech, solid mechanics, PhD '19): jyang526@wisc.edu  -or-  aldicdvc@gmail.com
+Jin Yang (Caltech, majoring in solid mechanics, PhD '19): jin.yang@austin.utexas.edu  -or-  aldicdvc@gmail.com